 In the meantime, we had the toys.
 The wonderful, wonderful toys produced by Kenner from early 1978 through 1985, which fired the imagination like nothing else could.

-(This is what is at the core of Generation I’s anger towards Lucas’ tinkering with the original films and his prequels.
+(This is what is at the core of Generation I’s mild irritation towards Lucas’ tinkering with the original films and his prequels.
 His imagination just seems a lot different from ours, and after creating the original films, it veered off down a path that we all judged to be, well…kind of silly.
 It could not compare to our awesome personal imaginings — mostly spurred by those toys.
-Generation II has piggybacked on that anger because the Internet tells them they should.)
+Generation II has piggybacked on that irritation and turned it into full-blown anger because the Internet tells them they should.)

 Kenner was a small toy company based out of Cincinnati, Ohio.
 The Kenner action figures were the first ones to go small — 3 ¾ inches on average.
 Most “action figures” before that were a Barbie-sized 12 inches.
 The smaller size of the Kenner figures meant you could take a whole bunch of them to Grandma’s or on vacation…and opened up the possibilities of compatible spaceships and vehicles!
 They were the first to utilize the packaging that has since become universal for action figures — the figure in all its glory, with “accessories” (i.e., guns), under a clear plastic blister, attached to a card showing a picture of the character.
 On the back of the card was a photo showing all the figures currently available.
 During the eight years of the original toy run, every year or so a few new figures would be released, and the group photo on the card backs would get a little more crowded.
 In the spring of 1978, there were twelve Kenner action figures in production.
 By the time it was all over, there were 92.
 I never got them all (dammit), but oh, how I tried.